RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Bottles are labeled.
+Button 1: Oil is transported to treatment plants.
 Button 2: Bottles are transported to shops and restaurants.
 [X] Button 3: Bottles are transported to treatment plant.